microsoft/workshop-library/covid-paper-exploration-workshop/README.md

 ## Milestone 5: Get Top Symptoms, Medications and Diagnoses

 Now it is time to process our raw data and get some insights!
-Let's start by grouping entities together by their ontology ID, and seeing which are the top mentions in different categories.
+Let's start by grouping entities together by their ontology ID (UMLS ID) and seeing which are the top mentions in different categories.
 As a result, you should build a table similar to the following:

 | UMLS ID | Name | Category | Count |
 |---------|------|----------|-------|